 So far so good.
 But everything is sensory.
 The image of a tree exists within the brain, something Aquinas calls a phantasm.
 But there’s nothing about the brain that abstracts a pattern, or a form, because there needs to be the immaterial place for that form to abstract to.
 Enter man’s own immaterial form.

 The active intellect perceives the image of a tree as housed within the human brain, but how does it get the form of an oak tree?
 Does it juice it out of the image and make form-juice?
 No – there needs to be a step between material and immaterial existence.
 Rather than there be a direct transfer, like we would talk about a physical channel between locations A and B (like a nerve between the eye ball and the occipital lobe), we now have to think about two terminals.
 One terminal, the brain, is sensory information.
 The other terminal, the intellect, is abstract form information.
-Here the active intellect actually mimics the form it perceives to exist within the image.
+The mind abstracts intelligible characters, and these, amassed, collectively make an impression upon the moldable intellect.
+Altogether they make the intelligible species, formal content in and of itself.
+Here the active intellect actually receives the intelligible species as a formal cause, and then shapes itself around the species it perceives to exist within the image.

 Woah.
 Think about when you’re learning to salsa dance from a youtube video and you’re trying to mimic the exact moves of the expert salsa dancer and you completely suck at it.
 Yeah, like that.

-The active intellect does its best job to mimic said form and then the passive intellect receives the whole of the active intellect into itself and remembers said form.
-Note: the actual form that existed in the oak tree does not literally translate itself into the human intellect.
+The active intellect does its best job to shape itself around the intelligible species it perceives and then the passive intellect receives the whole of the active intellect into itself and remembers said form.
+Note: the actual form that existed in the oak tree does not literally translate or transpose itself into the human intellect, lest the original tree stop existing.
 So is it a form that the human understands at all?
 Yes!
 It has to be.
 Since the active intellect (a form) is that which is molding itself to what it perceives, the end result is a form that becomes understood.

 Aquinas has an important phrase around this matter: